About Julia Wade

 Classical crossover and inspirational singer Julia Wade has been hailed by critics as “the female equivalent of Josh Groban.”
 [Inside World Music] Spanning diverse musical styles, Julia has performed nationally and internationally as a concert artist, as well as in opera, cabaret and musical theatre, including The Rome Opera and Carnegie Hall.

 Recently, Julia starred in a series of performances of a new concert project called "Is Anybody Listening?" at New York City's Sheen Center for Thought and Culture.
-Julia will be appearing in live-streaming and live-hosted webcasts of "Is Anybody Listening?" beginning in the spring of 2017.
+Currently, the concert is being streamed as a live-hosted webcast to audiences all across the world.
+The live-concert recording of “Is Anybody Listening?” is being released in the fall of 2017.

 As a concert artist, Julia has carved out a unique path as an inspirational singer -- touring her evocative solo concerts to a variety of venues from large concert halls to intimate theatres and churches.
 Julia takes her audience on an inspirational journey in which she grapples with issues of the world at large as well as the individual human condition.
 Her concert experience is described as being “beautifully entertain[ing] all the while your soul is being nourished!"